rmodi6/prob-stats/README.md

-# CSE544
+# Probability and Statistics for Data Scientists
-This repository contains homework files for CSE544 - Probability & Statistics for Computer Science
+This repository contains homework files for CSE544 - Probability and Statistics for Data Scientists